bptlab/fCM-query-generator/README.md

 <img width="100" alt="image" src="https://user-images.githubusercontent.com/32839252/110791660-bfc25a00-8272-11eb-97ff-29239c890b1e.png">

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
+See the GNU General Public License for more details You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.